zooshgroup/prisma2-backend/README.md

 2. Int type ID: @default(autoincrement()) does not work

 3. uuid type is not supported, workaround is to use String type instead

+4. Introspect removes manually added @unique, @default() values from the schema